yanyi/generate-multifields/README.md

-# generate-multifields-gql
+# generate-multifields

-`generate-multifields-gql` is a CLI library to help generate multiple fields of a given input format of your GraphQL queries or mutations, by repeating them for a number of times.
+`generate-multifields` is a CLI library to help generate multiple fields of a given input format of your GraphQL queries or mutations, by repeating them for a number of times.